AdaCore/learn/content/courses/advanced-ada/parts/resource_management/anonymous_access_types.rst

 As you might have noticed, we took the previous code example and used :ada:`not null` for each usage instance of the anonymous access type.
-In this sense, this version of the code example is very similar to previous one.
+In this sense, this version of the code example is very similar to the previous one.
 Note, however, that we now have to explicitly initialize some elements to avoid the :ada:`Constraint_Error` exception being raised at runtime.
 This is the case for example for the :ada:`AI` access object: